Capstone-Projects-2020-Fall/WhatIsThis_Frontend/README.md

   *yarn: https://classic.yarnpkg.com/en/docs/install/#windows-stable \
   *node: https://nodejs.org/en/download/

-  2.1 yarn and node.js can also be installed on Mac/Linux through the homebrew command brew install yarn \
+  2.1 yarn and node.js can also be installed on Mac/Linux through the homebrew command: brew install yarn

   *Check if these are installed
   ![CheckTools](https://github.com/annguyen2790/firebase-reactnative/blob/master/Tools.PNG)

-3. Install expo client using the following command line: npm install --global expo-cli
+3. Install expo client using the following command line: npm install --global expo-cli \
+   3.1 If the installation stucks, it is possible that npm is broken and need to be reinstalled, use this command: \
+      **npm install -g npm-reinstall**

-4. Clone or fork this repo to your computer
+4. Clone this repo to your computer using this tutorial: https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/
 5. Install expo local server using : yarn add expo in the directory that contains app.js \
 5.1 Install firebase using yarn add firebase

-6. Go to src/firebase/config.js and enter API keys info (This is where we connect react native to firebase)
-7. Go back to directory that contain app.js and run the command: expo start
+6. Go back to directory that contain app.js and run the command: expo start
-8. A screen will appear on the broswer that looks like this: \
+7. A screen will appear on the broswer that looks like this: \
     ![ScrrenExample](https://github.com/annguyen2790/firebase-reactnative/blob/master/screenEx.PNG)

-9. Click on Run Android/emulator, or any other option of your devices, etc.
+8. Click on Run Android/emulator, or any other option of your devices, etc.
-10. On your device, a home screen like this should appear
+9. On your device, a home screen like this should appear
     ![HomeScreen](https://github.com/annguyen2790/firebase-reactnative/blob/master/Screenshot_20200920-020003.jpg)

 ## Version Control